acc97862/TOS-Addons/Modded addons/expcardcalculator/README.md

 Patch notes
 v1.1.0.3
-Patched icon disappearing if language is changed, but addon requires map change to recover
+Addon may require map change to recover when game language is changed